Knotweed family (Polygonaceae)

 Cultivation: Full or partial sunlight, mesic conditions, and fertile loamy soil are preferred, although this plant can be found on poor soil as well.
 Germination of the seeds doesn't occur until late spring or early summer, but once it begins, the growth of the vines is rapid.
 Even small vines can produce viable seeds in a short period of time.

-Range & Habitat: The non-native Black Bindweed is a common plant in central and northern Illinois, but less common or absent in some southern areas of the state (see Distribution Map).
+Range & Habitat: The non-native Black Bindweed (Fallopia convolvulus) is a common plant in central and northern Illinois, but less common or absent in some southern areas of the state (see Distribution Map).
 Habitats include cropland, fallow fields, fence rows, gardens and edges of yards, areas along railroads and roadsides, and miscellaneous waste areas.
 This plant is adventive from Eurasia.
 It is a common pest where the soil has been turned over for the cultivation of crops, vegetables, or annual flowers.

 Photographic Location: Along a wire fence of the wildflower garden at the webmaster's apartment complex in Urbana, Illinois.